Differentiate Quality of Experience Scheduling for Deep Learning Inferences with Docker Containers in the Cloud: Solution Design

 \section{\sol~ Solution Design}

-In this section, we present the detailed design of the performance management algorithms in \sol, which can adjust resource assignment for containers at run time.
+This section presents the detailed design of the performance management algorithms in \sol, which can adjust resource assignment for containers at run time.
 In addition, we discuss the algorithm of an adaptive listener to reduce the overhead of \sol.